 This will create a fact in each of the data sets, each with the value of ‘JRR Tolkien’ and each associated with the appropriate concept in the relevant taxonomy.

 In this particular pair of examples, there will be two target documents created.
 The first target document will be the default target document, which will contain all the information required for the sustainability data set.
 The second one will be named ‘financial’ and will be associated with the financial data set.
 Of course, there is no requirement in the specification that a target document has a name with any semantic meaning whatsoever, though there are syntactic limits on what it can be.
 A document could theoretically represent any number of target documents, as long as there is at least one, and none of them have to be the default target document.

 Around the world, this feature is not in much use, but one place where it has been used to great effect is Denmark.
 The Danish Business Authority (Erhversstyrelsen) permits filers to create an Inline XBRL document which contains tags for the ESEF taxonomy using the default target and the ÅRL (Annual Accounts) taxonomy using a target document named ‘DKGAAP’.
 This means that Danish filers are about to create their reports which are suitable for submission to multiple regulators within a single Inline XBRL file.

-CoreFiling provide a range of products and solutions for processing Inline XBRL reports, and more bespoke innovations are planned for the near future.
-If you are looking for assistance on this Inline XBRL front, please contact our team.
+CoreFiling provide a range of products and solutions for processing Inline XBRL reports, and more innovations are planned for the near future.
+If you are looking for assistance for ESEF, UKSEF or other Inline XBRL reporting, please contact our team.